code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 ## Challenge

-Dr. Julio Castro has shared the tweeter data they have been collecting.
+Dr. Julio Castro has shared the Twitter data they have been collecting.
 Code For Venezuela, has done an initial analysis on this data.
 To give you some context about the problem, below you can find the results of that study.

 ### Data Summary